HMS Roebuck (1690): Return voyage and shipwreck

 Concerned at the condition of his vessel, which was being eaten away by shipworms, Dampier abandoned his plan to proceed further south to explore the eastern Australian coast in March 1700, leaving its exploration to Lieutenant James Cook over half a century later.
 After sailing back into the Indian Ocean, Dampier headed off south in search of the elusive Tryal Rocks, scene of the loss of the English East India Company ship Tryall in 1622, the first known European ship to be lost on the Australian coast.
 Leaking badly and unable to continue in the search, Roebuck headed to Batavia, the headquarters of the Dutch East India Company and the centre of a vast trading network with China, Japan, India and Europe.
 After effecting some repairs, they left Batavia, arriving back at the Cape of Good Hope by the end of December.

 In mid-January 1701 they left, and after staying at St Helena until 13 February, they proceeded to Ascension Island, which they sighted on 21 February.
 While there, the ship sprang a very serious leak in the fourth row of planking from the keel, which proved impossible to stem.
 When a sea breeze began to blow, they ran in toward the shore but were forced to anchor in 7 fathoms or 42 ft when the breeze died.
 After carrying a small anchor ashore on the night of 23 February, the crew warped the vessel in until it grounded in 3.5 fathoms or 21 ft of water.
-The crew then left the ship after saving some items, including Dampier’s journals and various specimens.
+The crew then left the ship after saving some items, including Dampier's journals and various specimens.
 After finding a spring of fresh water inland, they remained alive, though suffering many privations.

-On 8 April four East India Company ships entered the bay in which Roebuck was lost and took them on board.
+On 8 April four East India Company ships entered the bay in which Roebuck was lost and took the marooned sailors on board.
 One of the vessels, Hastings, elected to recover an anchor and cable, apparently the one used to warp Roebuck ashore.
 This proved successful, but a grappling anchor was lost.
 The ships then transported Dampier and his crew home, where he published an account of the voyage in 1703 entitled A Voyage to New Holland—again to great acclaim.
 Though this further cemented his reputation as an explorer, at the court martial into the loss of his ship Dampier was roundly criticised for his treatment of Fisher, destroying any further attempt at official patronage.
-He later gave the plant collections he saved from the wreck to the Royal Society, and they eventually found their way to the University of Oxford.
+He later gave the plant collections he had saved from the wreck to the Royal Society, and they eventually found their way to the University of Oxford.